BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 * %red%A bug that can cause incorrect genotype for recombinants under some rare conditions has been reported and fixed in trunk.%% If you are running the simulation with recombination, you should use simuPOP version 1.0.7 or higher.

 * May 4, 2011: An updated version is uploaded.
-This version adds a parameter @@postHook@@ to the function so that a Python function can be called, for example to draw a sample, at the end of each generation.
+This version adds a parameter `postHook` to the function so that a Python function can be called, for example to draw a sample, at the end of each generation.
 An example can be seen [[Attach:evol.py|here]].

 ## NOTE